• Home

 So, don’t feel like you’ve failed if you have underperforming pins or your pins aren’t that great just yet.

-You can always delete the pins you don’t like and just keep ongoing.
+You can always delete the pins you don’t like and just keep them ongoing.

 In fact, most top pinners delete their underperforming pins too because I still do.
 I delete and change out my old pins all the time.

-Even though Pinterest tells us not too, our old underperforming pins STILL represent our brand.
+Even though Pinterest tells us not to, our old underperforming pins STILL represent our brand.

 So don’t be afraid to delete the pins that you think are cringe-worthy and that you KNOW no one is clicking on.